Vietnam Ranks as Southeast Asia’s Least Transparent Real Estate Market

 Vietnam’s real estate market has been ranked as the least transparent in Southeast Asia, placing 49th out of 89 countries and territories in JLL’s 2024 Global Real Estate Transparency Index.
 The report places Vietnam behind regional peers Singapore (13th), Thailand (32nd), Malaysia (33rd), Indonesia (40th), and the Philippines (45th) in terms of transparency, highlighting key challenges for investors regarding regulatory clarity, investment performance, and sustainability.
 This report was released on 11 September 2024.

 JLL noted that Asian markets have shown significant improvement in transparency since 2022, with India leading the global charge.
-However, it flagged sustainability as a consistently low-ranking factor globally, due to the absence of mandatory building performance standards, public energy-use disclosures, and climate risk reporting in most markets.
+However, it flagged sustainability as a consistently low-ranking factor globally due to the absence of mandatory building performance standards, public energy-use disclosures, and climate risk reporting in most markets.
 “Money laundering remains a key concern,” the report added.

-Richard Bloxam, CEO of Capital Markets at JLL, stated that markets with clear pricing, strong fundamentals, and improved transparency, particularly across diverse speciality sectors, are expected to lead a recovery in real estate liquidity.
+Richard Bloxam, CEO of Capital Markets at JLL, stated that markets with clear pricing, strong fundamentals, and improved transparency, particularly across diverse specialty sectors, are expected to lead a recovery in real estate liquidity.

 He also predicted that “emerging drivers, including artificial intelligence and heightened sustainability standards, would further push investors to demand greater transparency across global real estate markets.”